inphinit/teeny.go/README.md

 ## Patterns supported by param routes (`app.Params()`)

-You can create your own patterns to use with the routes in "teenygo", but there are also ready-to-use patterns:
+You can create your own patterns to use with the routes in "teeny", but there are also ready-to-use patterns:

 Pattern | Regex used | Description
 --- | --- | ---